Cameron Dawson (rugby union): Youth career

 Dawson made his junior debut for the Cheetahs in the 2018 under 19 junior Currie Cup and quickly became a regular, starting ten out the twelve matches missing only two due to injury.

 Shortly after the conclusion of the 2018 Junior Currie Cup Cameron was called up to the under 21 Cheetahs Currie Cup side to play in the semi-finals against the Lions at Ellis Park Stadium where Dawson made his appearance off the bench.

-Shortly after Dawson’s stellar performance in the under 19 and under 21 Currie Cup in 2018 he was called up to the senior Varsity Cup team for the 2019 preseason.
+Shortly after Dawson's stellar performance in the under 19 and under 21 Currie Cup in 2018 he was called up to the senior Varsity Cup team for the 2019 preseason.
 In January 2019 shortly before the start of the 2019 Varsity Cup Cameron was snatched up by the Cheetahs Super Sport Rugby Challenge team to join them in preparation of their 2019 campaign where he would later make his senior rugby debut.

 Senior career

 After being called up to the Cheetahs Super Sport Rugby Challenge team (Free State XV) Cameron quickly made a name for himself playing off the bench and making a notable impact in both warm up games against Griquas and Griffons.
 Cameron earned himself the starting spot in the official Cheetahs Super Sport Rugby Challenge lineup and played a vital role in the victory over the Sharks in his senior debut match at FreeState Stadium.

 Dawson went on to feature in the next two Super Sport Rugby Challenge fixtures vs Boland Cavaliers and EP Elephants after which he was bought by the Pro14 franchise Southern Kings cutting his 2019 Super Sport Rugby Challenge short.

 Upon the arrival of the promising loose-Head prop at Southern Kings Dawson was thrown straight into the starting lineup in the Southern Kings pre season friendly against Georgian National Rugby Team in preparation of the 2019 Rugby World Cup and the impending 2019/2020 Pro14 season.

 Dawson quickly became known for his strong set piece play and aggressive defense.

 After an impressive performance against Georgian National Rugby Dawson joined Southern Kings for another two friendly clashes against Namibian National Rugby in Windhoek Namibia.
 During the second half of the first game Dawson sustained a foot injury that would keep him on the sidelines for the remainder of the 2019 Pro14 season.

-Dawson was cleared to play in late January 2020 was thrown right back into the Southern Kings starting lineup against the Cheetahs on the 1st of February 2020 where he made his Pro14 debut.
+Dawson was cleared to play in late January 2020 was thrown right back into the Southern Kings starting lineup against the Cheetahs on 1 February 2020 where he made his Pro14 debut.